 Since moving into a smaller house and continuing to grow our family, I have had to figure out how to make a small house work for a large family.
 The most beneficial way to make our home work has been to figure out creative storage solutions for large families that actually work.
-It’s taken some trial and error, but I wanted to show you some solutions that will hopefully work for your family, too!
+It’s taken some trial and error, but I wanted to show you some solutions that will hopefully work for your family, too, and help you with large family living!

 10 Creative Storage Solutions for Large Families